berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 or if drawable is None and ctx is not NULL, then a BadMatch error will be generated.

-The rst time ctx is made current to a GLXDrawable, its initial view- port is set.
-That viewport must be reset by the client when ctx is sub- sequently made current.
+The rst time ctx is made current to a GLXDrawable, its initial viewport is set.
+That viewport must be reset by the client when ctx is subsequently made current.

 Note that when multiple threads are using their current contexts to render to the same drawable, OpenGL does not guarantee atomicity of fragment update operations.
 In particular, programmers may not assume that depth-buffering will automatically work correctly; there is a race condition between threads that read and update the depth buffer.
 Clients are responsible for avoiding this condition.
-They may use vendor- specific extensions or they may arrange for separate threads to draw in disjoint regions of the framebuffer, for example.
+They may use vendorspecific extensions or they may arrange for separate threads to draw in disjoint regions of the framebuffer, for example.

 glXGetCurrentContext returns the current context.

 .. code:: cpp

-         GLXContext    glXGetCurrentContext( void ) ;
+  GLXContext glXGetCurrentContext(void);

 If there is no current context, NULL is returned.